Financial Freedom: The Lure and Promise of Trading

 Loving trading as much as he does, James doesn't doubt that he’s going to be an “all in” type of trader.
 And he fully intends to treat it as a whole new career opportunity.

 Setting Ambitious Goals

-With the help of his trading mentors, Jeff and Nathan at Weekly Money Multiplier, James has recently scored substantial wins in trades in the TLT and XOP Exchange Traded Funds, which have helped build both his confidence and his trading account.
+With the help of his trading mentors, Jeff and Nathan at Total Alpha, James has recently scored substantial wins in trades in the TLT and XOP Exchange Traded Funds, which have helped build both his confidence and his trading account.